-The 2021 Napa Valley Film Festival Tributes are here, and we’ve assembled a fantastic lineup of film luminaries and culinary superstars.
-The tributes will feature conversations with the honorees and top journalists following a look at some of their work.
-All of this is included in your virtual pass.
-So, sit back, hit play, and enjoy the artists discussing their career and craft, all exclusive content assembled for the 2021 Napa Valley Film Festival.
+The 2021 Napa Valley Film Festival Tributes were a fantastic lineup of film luminaries and culinary superstars.
+The tributes featured conversations with the honorees and top journalists following a look at some of their work.

 The 2021 NVFF Spotlight Award recipient is actress Caitroina Balfe for her work in “Belfast.”.
 Join us for this exclusive conversation between Ms. Balfe and Variety’s Jazz Tangcay.
 Presented by Okapi following exclusive film clips of “Belfast.”